 Some of the earliest cloud security solutions were cloud security posture management (CSPM).
-Today, modern CSPM is still a cornerstone of cloud security, but many teams worry about how they’ll integrate CSPM functions with all the other security tools their growing cloud architectures require.
+Today, these modern tools are still a cornerstone of cloud security, but many teams worry about how they’ll integrate posture management functions with all the other security tools their growing cloud architectures require.
 This article will deep dive into the role of CSPM in cloud security, including key features that organizations should look for when evaluating tools.

 Cloud Security Posture Management (CSPM) is a set of practices to monitor configurations across a cloud environment.
 It includes using tools to help companies account for assets, detect misconfigurations, and address security risks automatically.